 - If the switches on your network do not support auto MDI/MDI-X, use a crossover and non-crossover cable combination to enable failopen.
 Invalid cable combinations prevent Network VirusWall Enforcer from using failopen and can result in network issues.
-Refer to device documentation to determine whether your L2 switches support auto MDI/MDI-X. - All regular ports on the device support LAN bypass and will allow traffic bypass even when the device is powered off. - To help ensure that failopen works, keep the total length of the network cable connecting regular ports to other devices within 100 meters (~328 feet).
-Resetting a Network VirusWall Enforcer device with failopen enabled temporarily blocks network connection for about 30 seconds. - Table 3-1 describes the connection status of ports when certain procedures are performed.
+Refer to device documentation to determine whether your L2 switches support auto MDI/MDI-X. - All regular ports on the device support LAN bypass and will allow traffic bypass even when the device is powered off. - To help ensure that failopen works, keep the total length of the network cable connecting regular copperports to other devices within 100 meters (~328 feet).
+For SX fiber-optic ports, the length should not be longer than 500 meters (~1640 feet).
+For LX fiber-optic ports, the length should not be longer than 3000 meters (~9842 feet). - If you implemented port grouping with failover or port redundancy with failover, the device automatically disables failopen. - Failopen must be enabled through the following pairs: - Ports 3 and 4 - Ports 5 and 6 - Ports 7 and 8You cannot split these pairs by, for example, grouping port 5 and port 8 and then enabling failopen in this port group. - Resetting a Network VirusWall Enforcer device with failopen enabled temporarily blocks network connection for about 30 seconds.

+- Table 3-1 describes the connection status of ports with and without failopen when certain procedures are performed.